mateusproto/eye/README.md

 Eye

 **Description of the project:**
-Move the mouse to see the eyes following the cursor
+Trigger mouse move event, it will detect current X and Y position of cursor and you will see the eyes following the cursor

 **How to Run:**